Radaris Opt Out Guide

 How to opt out of Radaris

 Visit the Radaris website privacy page.
 Locate your listing and copy the profile URL.
-Then, submit the opt-out form using your email or phone, and confirm via the confirmation link.
-The opt-out process typically takes 7–14 days for data deletion.
+Then, submit the opt-out form using your email and phone verification only if prompted, and confirm via the confirmation link.
+After submitting your request, use 7–14 days as a practical re-check window.

 Checklist: